TC2013/Roundtrip/README.md

 5. CGM data can currently be read from a mongo database.<br />

 <b>To Do:</b><br />
-1. Complete the app's ability to retreive and parse necessary pump history required for automated corrections.
-Ideally, the setting specificied in the pump itself will be used for insulin sensitivy, BG limits, correction factor, max basal rate, and basal rate profile.<br />
+1. Complete the app's ability to retrieve and parse necessary pump history required for automated corrections.
+Ideally, the setting specified in the pump itself will be used for insulin sensitivity, BG limits, correction factor, max basal rate, and basal rate profile.<br />
 2. Finish the OpenAPS logic.<br />
 3. Add a UI.
 Include the ability to turn program on/off, suspend APS for x minutes and resume, set target BG, specify DIA for temp basals and "negative" temp basals, and specify any other settings required but not retreived from pump.<br />